 Most people wouldn’t expect someone to engage an architect to design a doggy door in their home.
 But this project is a perfect example of why you should keep an open mind when it comes to who designs any changes to your home, regardless of the size of the project.

-During this conversation I offered my thoughts on several ways I felt the home could be enhanced, both visually and from a lifestyle perspective.
-Intrigued the conversation continued as my client’s embraced the ideas that I had presented them.
+I offered my thoughts on several ways the home could be enhanced, both visually and from a lifestyle perspective.
+Intrigued, the conversation continued as my client’s embraced the ideas that I had presented them.

 Down to the business of enhancement

 The conversation focused around the entrance to the home, which was not to my client’s liking in its present state.
 To enhance this area visually we devised a combination of bold, dark colours on the walls whilst adding interesting texture through a detailed batten ceiling in the entry hall.

 The entrance had been frustratingly dark.
 To brighten this area, and add further interest to space, glass panels were added to one side of the entry hall.
 A glass door replaced the original dark timber one, resulting in diffused natural light now filling the space.

 The polished concrete floor had seen better days, with unrepairable rust stains seeping through to the surface.
 The concrete itself was strong, to the point that it took a week to grind it down far enough for the new tiled floor to be laid.